-Only the score directly linked to the creation and management of protected areas, originated from actions that are part of Groups 1 and/or 2 of the LIFE Methodology (described in the Technical Guide 02) is accountable for LBC.
+Only the score directly linked to the creation and management of protected areas is accountable for LBC.
+The score must be originated from actions that are part of Groups 1 and/or 2 of the LIFE Methodology (described in the Technical Guide 02).
+The score can be originated from actions that are part of Groups 3 and/or 4 if these actions are linked to a project in Groups 1 and/or 2.
 In the case of organizations (legal entities) and landowners (individuals) linked to productive activities, only the score that exceeds the Biodiversity Minimum Performance (BMP) required by LIFE Methodology is considered LBC, applying the guarantee factors.
 In the case of landowners not linked to productive activity, LBC are the score directly linked to the creation and management of protected areas (Groups 1 and/or 2), applying the guarantee factors.